hiksuman/vscode-anb/README.md

 # Install

-From the Releases download the `.vsix` file and add it to VS Code as a local extension or soon possible to install it from VS Code Marketplace.
+From the Releases download the `.vsix` file and add it to VS Code as a local extension or install it from VS Code [Marketplace](https://marketplace.visualstudio.com/items?itemName=hiksuman.vscode-anb).

 # Developement
 To create the VS Code Extension file, `vsce package` is needed: